 NEW Water's new solids handling facility is called the Resource Recovery and Electrical Energy generation system, or R2E2.
 Construction launched in 2015, and is currently going online.

 NEW Water has dedicated itself to the collection, treatment, and reclamation of about 38 million gallons of wastewater each day.
-To continue to provide safe, reliable service that you expect daily, NEW Water needs to replace its solids handling system.
+To continue to provide safe, reliable service that you expect daily, NEW Water is replacing its solids handling system.

 The three main reasons to replace the solids handling system are:

-- Stricter Environmental Standards - NEW Water must comply with new federal air permit standards by March 2016.
-Its current equipment will not meet the new standards.
+- Stricter Environmental Standards - NEW Water must comply with new federal air permit standards.

 - Increase Capacity - both incinerators operate at over 90% capacity daily in order to handle all of the wastewater demands.
-It has triggered the regulatory need to start facilities planning.
+This triggered the regulatory need to start facilities planning.

 Tours of the new facility are now available!
 Sign up here.